uvaai/pdp/_schedules/3 Spring 2021/index.md

 ### Videocall on Discord: QuestionQueue

-Sometimes it is hard to phrase your specific question exactly in writing on the forum, especially when you are just starting out with programming.
+Sometimes it is hard to phrase your specific question precisely in writing on the forum, especially when you are just starting out with programming.
 For some problems it is also easier if the staff can see your screen and ask you questions.
 For these cases we also offer the option of videocalls on Discord.
 Requests for videocalls are managed using the the *QuestionQueue* bot.